sansin5982/GWAS-Protocol/chapters/QC/SNP-QC/HWE.md

 -   Is a standard part of every GWAS pipeline.

--   If the frequency of observed genotypes of a variant in a population can be derived from the observed allele frequencies, the genetic variant is said to be in HWE.
+-   If the frequencies of observed genotypes for a variant in a population can be predicted directly from the observed allele frequencies, the genetic variant is said to be in Hardy–Weinberg Equilibrium (HWE).

--   Genotype frequencies remain stable from one generation to another in the absence of any evolutionary pressure (selection, mutation and migration).
+-   Genotype frequencies remain stable from one generation to the next if there is no evolutionary pressure such as selection, mutation, or migration.

--   The goodness-of-fit test is used to test HWE is not a powerful test and reliability of results depends on the sample size.
+-   The goodness-of-fit test used to assess HWE is not a powerful test by itself, and the reliability of its results depends strongly on the sample size.

 <table>
 <thead>